-Our current directors and executive officers, together with their affiliates, will beneficially own, in the aggregate, approximately % of our outstanding common stock after the completion of this offering, based on the number of shares outstanding as of , 2020.
-As of , 2020, Dr. Harry Stylli, our Chief Executive Officer and Chairman of our Board, owns % of our outstanding common stock on a fully diluted basis.
-In addition, affiliates of Athyrium Capital Management, LP, a significant stockholder who appointed a director to our board, own % of our outstanding common stock on a fully diluted basis as of , 2020.
+Without giving effect to any shares they may purchase in this offering, our current directors and executive officers, together with their affiliates, will beneficially own, in the aggregate, approximately 73.2% of our outstanding common stock after the completion of this offering, based on the number of shares outstanding as of June 1, 2020 on an as-converted basis.
+After the completion of this offering, but without giving effect to any shares they may purchase in this offering, Dr. Harry Stylli, our Chief Executive Officer and Chairman of our Board, will own 31.4% of our outstanding common stock on an as-converted basis and affiliates of Athyrium Capital Management, LP, who appointed a director to our board, will own 42.7% of our outstanding common stock on an as-converted basis.
+Certain of our existing stockholders, including those affiliated with members of our Board, have agreed to purchase an aggregate of approximately \$50 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
+As a result, our current directors, officers, together with their affiliates, will beneficially own approximately 80.3% of our outstanding common stock upon the closing of this offering (assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options).
 As a result, after this offering, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or its assets.
 They may have interests that differ from yours and may vote in a way with which you disagree and that may be adverse to your interests.
 This concentration of ownership could limit stockholders' ability to influence corporate matters and may have the effect of delaying, deterring or preventing a third party from acquiring control over us, depriving our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company, and could negatively impact the value and market price of our common stock.